PCarpenter626/Final_Project_School_Data/README.md

 - Patrick M Carpenter

 # Acknowledgments
+The following reasources were used to assist me with the completion of the project in multiple ways:

 - A.I. through Microsoft CoPilot and Google Chrome
 - ReadMe Template by Billie Thomposon
 - ChatGPT